cgoliver/cgoliver.github.io/_posts/2021-11-14-brocki-and-aesthetics.md

 ---

-I come to the question at hand with the personal intuition that something about masks and the accompanying policies feels wrong in a way that I lacked the language to express.
+When discussing the justifiability of masks & co.
+I notice that discussions comes to an impasse and everything boils down to gut feeling or personal preference.
+While this may often be a reasonable stopping place, it is always worthwile to check whether we are not instead bumping up against something fundamental for which we lack the language to discuss.
 A couple of days ago, while watching watching Wes Anderson's [The Grand Budapest Hotel]((https://en.wikipedia.org/wiki/The_Grand_Budapest_Hotel)) I realized the problem was I was not looking at all of the facts.

 The 2014 movie depicts the life and downfall of Monsieur Gustave, a hotel concierge at the opulent Grand Budapest Hotel in fictional 1930s Austria.